Browns’ Garrett vows to not let ‘one moment’ define him

-Myles Garrett knows his shocking, helmet-swinging assault on Steelers quarterback Mason Rudolph last season will always follow him.
+CLEVELAND (AP) — Myles Garrett knows his shocking, helmet-swinging assault on Steelers quarterback Mason Rudolph last season will always follow him.
 It’s part of his legacy, unwanted or not.

 He said he won’t let it define him.